 This is the first task in a sequence of tasks, and you are required to design an API that allows the user to perform the following operations in a convenient way:

-• Define synonyms for options (at the very least 1:1 between short and long options, but ideally in a more general way).
+- Define option aliases (at the very least 1:1 between short and long options, but ideally in a more general way).

-• Specify whether an option may/may not/must accept parameters and verify that the actual arguments passed to the client program conform to the specification.
+- Specify whether an option may/may not/must accept parameters (and how many) and verify that the actual arguments passed to the client program conform to the specification.

-• Specify types of option parameters and plain arguments and verify that the actual arguments passed to the client program conforms to the specification.
-At the very least the library has to distinguish between string parameters, integral parameters (with either or both: lower and upper bound), boolean parameters, and string parameters (with fixed domain, i.e., enumeration).
+- Specify types of option parameters and plain arguments and verify that the actual arguments passed to the client program conform to the specification.
+At the very least the library has to distinguish between string parameters, integral parameters (with either or both: lower and upper bound), boolean parameters, and string parameters with fixed domain (i.e., enumeration).

 It is not necessary to support all the above requirements explicitly.
 For example, the validation of a type of a parameter may be performed implicitly upon retrieval of the value by the user.
 An exception may be thrown if the corresponding argument has an incorrect type.